 10. Was your review written from a location that is TOO far away from your business location?

-If your business sells products locally, but you also ship products across the country or across the world, you need to set up your Google My Business account to recognize this fact.
+If your business sells products locally, but you also ship products across the country or across the world, you need to set up your Google Business Profile account to recognize this fact.
 From within your Google My Business account, you need to tell Google where you ship products.
 Go into the “I deliver goods and services to my customers at their location” section and make sure to setup the states and/or countries where you will ships products..
 This will stop reviews from across the country (or world) from being flagged by Google.

 11. Were there multiple attempts to post the same review?